 Open the “more actions” menu icon to the right of the All Periods column.
 When you select “Delete Personnel” a confirmation dialog appears, stating “Are you sure you want to delete this cost?
 This action is permanent and cannot be reversed.”
 You can cancel or confirm the deletion of the personnel entry.

 Adding Entry Notes

 There are choices for managing notes on the “more actions” menu, which vary depending on the whether a note exists:

 - Edit Note – if there is an existing note

 - Delete Note – if there is an existing note

 When you select Add Note, a dialog will display with the person’s name and role.
 Use the text box for entering your note.
 Click Save to complete the process.
 You can also cancel out of the dialog, without saving a note.
 The following image shows the note dialog.

-When a note is added, an icon will appear following the person’s name.
+When a note is added, a “sheet of paper” icon will appear following the person’s name.
 Place your mouse over the icon to read the note.

 If a note is present, the menu will include Edit Note and Delete Note.
 If you select Edit Note, the same dialog will appear.
 You can edit the current note, and then save the updated text.
 If you cancel, the original note remains.

 If you select Delete Note, the note and note icon are both removed.